 3. Not Using a Structure

 There’s nothing that will exclude you from the running faster than a document lacking structure.
 Hiring managers will expect your cover letter to meet certain best-practices when it comes to how your letter is structured.
 Since hiring managers receive a ton of cover letters, they’ll subconsciously be expecting yours to meet the current standards.
 The structure of a cover letter is also important because it will help with the overall flow.
 You want the structure to be created in a way that will encourage the reader to want to find out more about you and therefore reach for your resume.
-You can find the 9 cover letter structural pieces listed in this blog post.
+To ensure you have the correct structure, check out this sample cover letter.

 The cover letter should be easy to read.
 Having multiple paragraphs makes it more cumbersome to read.
 When an employer has 300 resumes to review, being concise is critical.
 The cover letter is just one of the tools that you have in your toolkit.
 It’s not the place to describe your entire life story or to provide a list of all the experience that you have had over the last 20 years.
 It should only be used to grab the hiring manager’s attention.
 In a world where attention spans have gotten shorter, it’s important to ensure visual attractiveness.
 If your letter looks more like blocks of words and dense reading, there’s a good chance you’ll lose the hiring manager’s interest.